 Introduction

-Estimating the number of deaths caused by the coronavirus disease 2019 (COVID-19) is an important challenge [1].
-Insufficient testing capacity for SARS-CoV-2during the pandemic and misclassification of causes of death make the true toll of COVID-19 hard to estimate [2,3].
-Moreover, the events and interventions that took place during the pandemic may have indirectly affected other causes of death [4].
+Estimating the number of deaths caused by the coronavirus (COVID-19) pandemic is an important challenge [1].
+Insufficient testing capacity for SARS-CoV-2, the causative pathogen of coronavirus disease, especially during the early phases of the pandemic, misclassification of causes of death and definitional inconsistencies in counting COVID-19 deaths across different sources make the true toll of COVID-19 infections hard to estimate [2,3].
+Moreover, interventions imposed during the pandemic may have indirectly affected other causes of death [4].
 For example, both fear of COVID-19 and the overstretching of the healthcare system may have deterred care-seeking for both chronic and acute conditions, potentially increasing mortality from other, non-COVID, causes[5].
-Similarly, lockdown policies might have decreased deaths from external causes such as road traffic accidents, or increased deaths from causes such as suicide or related to domestic violence.
+Similarly, lockdown policies and awareness might have decreased deaths from external causes such as road traffic accidents, or increased deaths from causes such as suicide.

-Thus far, COVID-19 mortality in England and Wales has often been tallied via confirmed or presumed deaths due to COVID-19, usually due to a positive SARS-CoV-2 test.
-An alternative approach to estimate the mortality burden of COVID-19 is to quantify the number of deaths during the pandemic compared to a baseline level of what would have been expected if the pandemic had not occurred.
+To overcome these measurement challenges linked to accurately assessing the mortality impact of the pandemic, an alternative approach to estimate the mortality burden of COVID-19 is to quantify the number of deaths during the pandemic compared to a baseline level of what would have been expected if the pandemic had not occurred.
 This approach for estimating excess all-cause mortality has been widely used to quantify the mortality toll of previous epidemics such as influenza[6] or HIV[7], and has also begun to be applied for COVID-19 [1,8].
-Excess mortality may be quantified in different ways and the “excess numbers of deaths'' approach has been commonly used so far in England and Wales by the Office of National Statistics (ONS)[4,8,9].
+Excess mortality may be quantified in different ways and the “excess numbers of deaths'' approach has been commonly used so far in England and Wales [4,8,9].
 While this metric provides an important measure of the burden of the pandemic on a society, simply counting total excess deaths does not provide an understanding of the substantial variation by age and sex over time in elevated mortality risks[10,11], nor does it allow for a comparison of current mortality conditions with past conditions due to changes in population age structure over the period.
 Furthermore, excess deaths do not provide an understanding of the cumulative impact of the pandemic on summary indicators of population health such as life expectancy.